tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 time:66.83s
 ```

 PASS indicate the results are the same as the target gold answer.
+Use "python3 compare_result.py | awk -F":" '{print $3}' | tr -d 's'" to get time information to copy paste into google sheet.